 The concentration in Artificial Intelligence is part of the thesis-based program of the Master of Science in Computer Science at the University of Windsor, and has a curriculum that includes a variety of AI and AI-related courses in specialized areas of computing technology, applications, and theory.
 The program introduces students to advanced topics in AI and AI-related subjects and applications, as well as to new AI technologies that are in high demand for computer professionals in the IT industry.
 T

-The Vector Scholarships in Artificial Intelligence, together with internships and networking programs, are a core component of the Vector Institute’s RAISE initiative, supported by the Province of Ontario, to develop and connect Ontario’s AI workforce to fuel AI-based economic development and job creation.
+The Vector Scholarship in Artificial Intelligence, together with internships and networking programs, are a core component of the Vector Institute’s RAISE initiative, supported by the Province of Ontario, to develop and connect Ontario’s AI workforce to fuel AI-based economic development and job creation.